Vettvangur/Vettvangur.IcelandAuth/README.md

 ## Configuration

-The sample projects included show how to integrate IcelandAuth with an Umbraco site.
-Those samples use the core library and additional umbraco helpers from Vettvangur.IcelandAuth.Umbraco7[/8].
+The sample projects in this repository show how to integrate IcelandAuth with an Umbraco site.
+Those samples use the core IcelandAuth library and additional umbraco helpers from Vettvangur.IcelandAuth.Umbraco7[/8].

 For .Net Core and custom integrations you can use the core library validation and inspect the ***Valid*** property of the returned SamlLogin object.